Skip to main content

 Previous roles

-Stephen has had the following roles in Parliament
+Stephen has had 3 previous roles

 Previous roles in cross-party groups are not included in this list.